Superformula/test-full-stack/README.md

   - In case no users data is present, error mesage are shown to user
 - [x] Handle loading states
   - Used react-loader-spinner to handle loading states.

+## FYI

+- The project took about 21 hours to complete: https://wakatime.com/projects/test-full-stack?start=2020-07-29&end=2020-08-04
+- The biggest struggle was getting a match in libraries and dependencies between Apollo and AppSync.
+- It was a really fun coding challenge and it's probably the one I've learned the most with in recent memory.